docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 A configuration is a list of assembly choices for a given product.
 Indeed you may want to:

-* choose between a part or one of its substitutes
+* choose between a part or one of its substitutes,
-* choose nothing, if a part is optional
+* choose nothing, if a part is optional.

 {% image /assets/images/documentation/2.0/en/image64.png "Configuration creation form"%}

 2 configuration types are offered:

-* Latest checked in, to include the last checked in iterations of each implicated part
+* latest checked in, to include the last checked in iterations of each implicated part,
-* Latest released, to include automatically the last released versions of each implicated part
+* latest released, to include automatically the last released versions of each implicated part.

 {% image /assets/images/documentation/2.0/en/image65.png "Choice example: None"%}